|

 magazines and adapted this information to make up dressmaking

+patterns which I made into my own coats and dresses.
 When I was an art student I really wanted to dress

 in style, but everything that I liked in the shops was